mrcat323/github-searcher/README.md

-# github-searcher v0.0.4
+# github-searcher v0.0.4.1

 > Search GitHub repositories.
-Project based on Vue JS, created for practicing Vue JS, Vuex
+Project based on Vue JS, Vuex, created for practicing Vue JS, Vuex

-## v0.0.4 full release
+## v0.0.4.1 is released

 ### CHANGELOG: Or what's new
-* Problem with pager (pagination thing) fixed
-  * Also problems with its links
-  * Disable and work mode
-* Bugs have been fixed
+* Removed trash

 ## Get started
 Alright, you just got know what's new here, let's get started with using it.
 After you Sir.